How to Design a Sports Logo (That Fans Actually Wear)

 Color strategy: contrast, limited palettes, and single-color versions

-Color is where many “looks great on screen” logos fail in production.
-Start by selecting a primary and a secondary color that create strong contrast.
-If your logo relies on subtle gradients or low-contrast tones, it will struggle with embroidery, cheap print, and small-size readability.
+Color is where screen logos fail in production.
+Pick a primary and a secondary color with strong contrast.
+Subtle gradients and low-contrast tones struggle in embroidery and cheap print.

-Build a limited palette and define rules for each.
-Decide what happens when a background changes: do you prefer a dark-on-light version, a light-on-dark version, or both?
-This matters for signage, app icons, and merchandise where the background can’t always be controlled.
+Build a limited palette and set rules for each color.
+Decide what happens when the background changes: dark-on-light, light-on-dark, or both.
+Backgrounds on signs, app icons, and merch can't always be controlled.

 1. Choose a limited palette (primary + accent)